-On February 23, 1998, the Company entered into a Remarketing Agreement with Shared Medical Systems Corporation ("SMS").
-Under the terms of the agreement, SMS was granted an exclusive worldwide license to distribute WebView(TM), ChartVision(R), On-Line Chart Completion(TM) and Release of Information (ROI) (TM) (formerly called Enterprisewide Correspondence(TM)) to the SMS customer base and prospect base, as defined in the agreement, and a non-exclusive license to distribute all other LanVision products.
-If SMS distributes any other electronic medical record product competing with LanVision's products, the Company may terminate the SMS Remarketing Agreement.
+In February, 1998, the Company entered into a Remarketing Agreement with Shared Medical Systems Corporation ("SMS").
+Under the terms of the agreement, SMS was granted an exclusive worldwide license to distribute WebView(TM), ChartVision(R), On-Line Chart Completion(TM) and Release of Information (ROI)(TM) (formerly called Enterprisewide Correspondence(TM)) to the SMS customer base and prospect base, as defined in the agreement, and a non-exclusive license to distribute all other LanVision products.
+If SMS distributes any other Electronic Medical Record product competing with LanVision's products, the Company may terminate the SMS Remarketing Agreement.

 SMS has over 1,800 customers in the United States and a total of 3,500 customers in 20 countries and territories in North America and Europe.
 The large Healthcare Information Access Systems providers, such as SMS, are often able to positively influence the buying decisions within their customer base.
 LanVision management believes the distribution of its products by SMS will shorten sales cycles and increase revenues.
-Although SMS has already begun to actively promote LanVision's products, the full impact of this distribution agreement will likely not be realized until later in fiscal 1999, as more of the SMS organization is trained to sell and implement the LanVision products.
-To date SMS has sold six systems to end users through August 31, 1999.
+Although SMS has already begun to actively promote LanVision's products, the full impact of this distribution agreement will likely not be realized until fiscal 2000 and beyond, as more of the SMS organization is trained to sell and implement the LanVision products.
+To date SMS has sold six systems to end users.

 The decision by a healthcare provider to replace, substantially modify or upgrade its information systems is a strategic decision and often involves a large capital commitment requiring an extended approval process.
-Throughout 1996, 1997, 1998 and the first six months of 1999, the Company has experienced extended sales cycles, and sales in each period have been less than the Company's internal plans.
+Throughout 1996, 1997, 1998 and the first nine months of 1999, the Company has experienced extended sales cycles, and sales in each period have been less than the Company's internal plans.
 It is common for sales cycles to take six to eighteen months from initial contact to the execution of an agreement.
 As a result, the sales cycles can cause significant variations in quarter to quarter results.
-Furthermore, healthcare organizations are assessing and implementing many new technology solutions, including Year 2000 Compliance, etc., and although many of these systems do not compete with LanVision's products, these systems do compete for capital budget dollars and the available time of information system personnel within the healthcare organizations.
+Furthermore, healthcare organizations are assessing and implementing many new technology solutions, and although many of these systems do not compete with LanVision's products, these systems do compete for capital budget dollars and the available time of information system personnel within the healthcare organizations.
+Additionally, many healthcare companies have been preoccupied with Year 2000 remediation and deferred the purchase of new information systems.

 The LanVision agreements cover the entire implementation of the system and specify the implementation schedule, which typically takes place in phases.
 The agreements generally provide for the licensing of the Company's proprietary software and third-party software with a one-time perpetual license fee that is adjusted depending on the number of workstations using the software.
 Third-party hardware is sold outright, with a one-time fee charged for installation and training.
 Interfaces with existing customer systems and other consulting services are sold on a fixed fee or a time and materials basis.